• ABOUT US

 PHR: Children’s rights remain inadequately protected in Georgia

 A contrast between a vulnerable child in a wheelchair and a chaotic street protest monitored by police.
-Graphic: PHR
+Illustration: PHR

-On International Children’s Day, the human rights organization ‘Partnership for Human Rights’ (PHR) says children’s rights in Georgia continue to face serious challenges despite legal guarantees and the country’s international commitments.
+On International Children’s Day, the human rights organization ‘Partnership for Human Rights’ (PHR) said children’s rights in Georgia continue to face serious challenges despite legal guarantees and the country’s international commitments.

 PHR says the state is obligated to protect children’s rights to life, health, development, education, security, social protection and dignity.
 However, the organization argues that these obligations are often not fully implemented in practice.